French Department of Justice Monitors 90% of IT System Through a Centreon EMS Centralized Solution to Support Users and Agile Transformation.

 - Alignment with agile and DevOps processes

 Modernization efforts at the French Department of Justice stem from an ongoing national digital transformation strategy for public services.
 The plan involves optimizing and dematerializing IT systems and processes to improve service delivery to end users, employees or citizens.
-As part of these efforts, the Operations and Production Unit at the headquarters IT division successfully centralized IT monitoring for the entire IT system (both central and regional) within a single monitoring solution based on Centreon EMS.
+As part of these efforts, the Operations and Production Unit at the headquarters IT division successfully centralized IT monitoring for the entire IT system (both central and regional) within a single monitoring solution based on Centreon.

 The Department of Justice’s Operations and Production Unit ensures availability of 90% of the Justice Department’s IT system.
 This includes the messaging system and business applications such as prison visiting rooms or criminal records management.
 On a daily basis, nearly 1,000 sites must be monitored by the Unit, who is also overseeing the organization’s digital transformation.
 Furthermore, as a means to gain speed and responsiveness and better meet business needs, the IT division has been adopting agile methods.
 The decision to centralize IT monitoring through a Centreon EMS-based platform, with the purpose of streamlining and integrating tools is happening within this context.